furioursus/theirwords/README.md

 #### Additional Terms

-If you want to submite more terms for addition to the list, fork this repo, modify the `./terms.json` file and send me a pull request.
+If you want to submit more terms for addition to the list, fork this repo, modify the `./terms.json` file and send me a pull request.